armin-fx/BandedScad/doc/extend.md

 The buildin special variables in OpenScad ```$fa```, ```$fs``` and ```$fn``` special variables control the number of facets used to generate an arc.
-This contains extra special variables and functions to control the level of detail and defines modules to extend the buildin objects like ```circle()``` and ```cylinder()```.
+This library contains extra special variables and functions to control the level of detail and defines modules to extend the buildin objects like ```circle()``` and ```cylinder()```.

 | variable  | description